bitifet/SmarkForm/doc/type_list.md

 Event data contains the properties received by the originating `addItem` action, plus the following properties:

-  * `newItem`: The new DOM element that is about to be inserted (not yet a component).
+  * `newItemTarget`: The new DOM element that is about to be inserted (not yet a component).

   * `onRendered`: A callback setter that allows executing code after the item is actually inserted in the DOM and rendered as a new child component of